01924 664177

 How to protect yourself from financial claims in the future?

 Is Annulment an Option?
-And when can I use that?

 What does “irretrievably broken” mean?

-What if you have children involved in the divorce?
+What if you have children involved?

 How to settle finances in the divorce?

-• Physical or mental disabilities of either partner.
+• Physical or mental disabilities.

 Can I separate from my spouse without getting a divorce?